rphlr/42-printf/README.md

 $ make test
 ```

-### If you are workin on a school mac, you can run this command to test further (according that [francinette](https://github.com/xicodomingues/francinette) is installed on the computer).
+### If you are working on a school mac, you can run this command to test further (according that [francinette](https://github.com/xicodomingues/francinette) is installed on the computer).

 ```shell
 $ make moretest